-I love creating math for kids, especially when I’m able to combine it with literature.
+I love creating math activities for kids, especially when I’m able to combine them with literature.
 We were inspired by one of our favorite counting books, Ten Apples Up On Top!, to make a fun counting set from felt.
-(Be sure to share your own letter and number activities at the end of this post!)

-If you’re not familiar with the story, it’s a Dr. Seuss rhyming book about animals who eventually end up balancing 10 apples on their heads.
+If you’re not familiar with this story, Ten Apples Up on Top! is a Dr. Seuss rhyming book about animals who eventually end up balancing 10 apples on their heads.
 As a response to the story, I created a felt set based on the book for the kids to use on our own felt board.
 (Visit this link to see how to make your own felt board~ Homemade Felt Board.)

 The felt set includes a photo of both kids, as well as 10 felt apples.
 Theo is currently practicing how to count to 3.
 He loves putting his mini-Theo onto the felt board and adding 3 apples on top of his own head!
 We practice counting each apple as he places it on the board.